 La Digue Island

 The nature-lovers paradise.
-A combination of lovely white-sand beach and granite rock creates one of the most picturesque locations of the world.
+A combination of lovely white-sand beach and granite rock creates one of the most picturesque locations in the world.

 The island is also home to a lot of different animal species, such as the endangered black paradise flycatcher, also known as “the widow”.

-While the transport are often being done using bicycles and oxcarts, calmness and solace can be easily found in whole the island.
+While the transport is often being done using bicycles and oxcarts, calmness and solace can be easily found on whole the island.

 Located in Mahé, this crescent-shaped island is one of the most destinations of Seychelles visitors.

-Although because of the lack of a protective reef, swimming is a little rough, but due to the same reason Anse Intendance is a favorite surfing spot, as there is brilliant wild waves.
+Although because of the lack of a protective reef, swimming is a little rough, due to the same reason Anse Intendance is a favorite surfing spot, as there are brilliant wild waves.

-Chevalier Bay is undoubtedly the most picturesque beach of the Praslin Island.
-Although you need to have a hike over a hill to reach the beach, but it absolutely worth the efforts.
+Chevalier Bay is undoubtedly the most picturesque beach of Praslin Island.
+Although you need to have a hike over a hill to reach the beach, it absolutely worth the efforts.